-In an effort to mitigate job losses, the UK government has committed to paying up to 80 per cent of an employee's wages if the employer commits to granting the employee a leave of absence, rather than making them redundant.
-Still, despite the relief from the government, UK residents are increasingly pessimistic about their job security and overall economic outlook.
+In an effort to mitigate job losses, the UK government has committed to paying up to 80% of an employee's wages if the employer commits to granting the employee a leave of absence, rather than making them redundant.
+Still, despite the relief from the government, UK residents are increasingly pessimistic about their job security and the overall economic outlook.
 Worries abound as the full impact of the coronavirus remains unknown.

-It is tempting to throw up your hands and give up on a job hunt in this challenging environment, but don't give up.
+It is tempting to throw up your hands and give up on a job hunt in this challenging environment, but don't quit.

 Don't lose momentum ‒ keep your job hunt going

 As a job seeker, you feel uncertain right now; that feeling of uncertainty extends to companies, too.
 Many companies have had to put their hiring on pause as they deal with their own challenges that have arisen due to the coronavirus.
 HR staffers are only just figuring out what it might look like to hire someone completely through video interviews and written materials, without meeting them face to face.
 Yearly budgets have been thrown into arrears as companies cope with fallout from lost sales and foot traffic.

 That said, you can still keep working on your job search whilst we wait for the worst to pass.
 Below are a few ideas to make sure you're still making progress on your career goals, even in this difficult time.

 Virtual networking opportunities, such as joining professional groups on LinkedIn and Facebook, will allow you to expand your address book and gain insight into what the hiring environment is like for your industry.
 Practise video interviewing and conferencing and make new connections at the same time by inviting your contacts out for virtual coffees or teas.